 Create and share dashboards of Log Analytics data

-- Create a shared dashboard in the Azure portal
+- Create a shared dashboard in the Azure portal.

-- Visualize a performance log query
+- Visualize a performance log query.

-- Add a log query to a shared dashboard
+- Add a log query to a shared dashboard.

-- Customize a tile in a shared dashboard
+- Customize a tile in a shared dashboard.

 To complete the example in this tutorial, you must have an existing virtual machine connected to the Log Analytics workspace.

-Sign in to Azure portal
+Sign in to the Azure portal

 Sign in to the Azure portal.

 Create a shared dashboard

-piechart(will render in dashboard as donut)
+piechart(will render in dashboard as a donut)

-To create a dashboard, select the New dashboard button next to the current dashboard's name.
+To create a dashboard, select New dashboard.

 Visualize a log query

 Log Analytics is a dedicated portal used to work with log queries and their results.
-Features include the ability to edit a query on multiple lines, selectively execute code, context sensitive Intellisense, and Smart Analytics.
+Features include the ability to edit a query on multiple lines and selectively execute code.
+Log Analytics also uses context-sensitive IntelliSense and Smart Analytics.

-Enter the following query to return processor utilization records for both Windows and Linux computers, grouped by Computer and TimeGenerated, and displayed in a visual chart.
-Click Run to run the query and view the resulting chart.
+TimeGenerated and displayed in a visual chart.
+Select Run to run the query and view the resulting chart.

 Perf | where CounterName == "% Processor Time" and ObjectName == "Processor" and InstanceName == "_Total" | summarize AggregatedValue = avg(CounterValue) by bin(TimeGenerated, 1hr), Computer | render timechart

-Save the query by selecting the Save button from the top of the page.
+Save the query by selecting Save.

 In this tutorial, you learned how to create a dashboard in the Azure portal and add a log query to it.
-Follow this link to see pre-built Log Analytics script samples.
+Follow this link to see prebuilt Log Analytics script samples.